department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/vmli.md

 The home covered by VMLI must be your primary residence (the home where you live most of the time).

-To keep your VMLI coverage, you’ll need to let us know if you:
+**To keep your VMLI coverage, you’ll need to let us know if you make any of these changes:**

 - Move, **or**
 - Transfer your mortgage from one lender to another, **or**